datarhei/restreamer/docs/references-config.md

     "name": "live"
 }
 ```
-If you want to add more than one config.json, you have to change this name to "dev" or something you like and start the application with the env.
+If you want to add more than one config, you have to change this name to "dev" or something you like and start the application with the env.
 "MODE=dev" to select the other one.

 #### jsondb